pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 %sql mysql+mysqlconnector://root:pw@localhost/classicmodels
 ```

-The first configuration statement below offers backward compatibility with previous versions, seemingly necessary for the Google Colab notebook. <code>SqlMagic.autopandas = True</code> is a setting that will convert our SQL outputs to <code>pandas</code> dataframes, for enhanced formatting and easy manipulation.
+The first configuration statement below offers backward compatibility with previous versions, which is seemingly necessary for the Google Colab notebook. <code>SqlMagic.autopandas = True</code> is a setting that will convert our SQL outputs to <code>pandas</code> dataframes, for enhanced formatting and easy manipulation.

 ```python
 %config SqlMagic.style = '_DEPRECATED_DEFAULT'
 %config SqlMagic.autopandas = True
 ```

-Using the <code>%%sql</code> magic command looks like the below, where we select the list of table names, column names, and column types from the information_schema table, limiting results to the first 5 rows for brevity.
+Using the <code>%%sql</code> magic command looks like the below, where we select the list of table names, column names, and column types from the <code>information_schema</code> table, limiting results to the first 5 rows for brevity.

 ```sql
 %%sql